phax/peppol-commons/README.md

   * [`peppol-smp-client`](#peppol-smp-client) - the PEPPOL SMP and BDXR SMP client

 These project are used implicitly by the following projects:
-  * [peppol-smp-server](https://github.com/phax/peppol-smp-server/) - the SMP server with a management GUI
+  * [peppol-smp-server](https://github.com/phax/peppol-smp-server/) - the phoss SMP server with a management GUI
   * [as2-peppol-client](https://github.com/phax/as2-peppol-client/) - the AP client library
   * [as2-peppol-server](https://github.com/phax/as2-peppol-server/) - the AP server stub

+And some legacy PEPPOL projects:
   * [peppol-lime](https://github.com/phax/peppol-lime/) - the LIME server with AS2 support
   * [peppol-directory](https://github.com/phax/peppol-directory/) - the PEPPOL Directory (formerly Yellow Pages) development draft